TUM-LIS/glip/src/backend_cypressfx2/doc/overview.md

 locking in between.

 While this approach results in great throughput performance, the transfer latency can be reduced.
-A new USB transfer started if either a number of blocks of data are available or if a timeout expires.
-This timeout has been set to 5 milliseconds (see `USB_TRANSFER_RETRY_TIMEOUT_MS` in backend_cypressfx2.c), i.e. when writing only a small amount of data to the target it takes 5 ms until the data is transferred.
+A new USB transfer is started if either a sufficient amount of data is available (`USB_BUF_SIZE / 2 = 16 kByte`) or if a timeout expires.
+This timeout has been set to 5 milliseconds (see `USB_TRANSFER_RETRY_TIMEOUT_MS` in backend_cypressfx2.c), i.e. when writing only a small amount of data to the target GLIP waits for 5 ms until the data is sent off to the device.
+If you need a latency below this threshold, you can lower the timeout value.